-Although your baby might give you some eye contact, crying is probably the main thing you’ll notice about his behaviour.
-For example, he’ll cry if he’s hungry, unsettled, wet or uncomfortable, or just because they need a cuddle.
+Although your baby might give you some eye contact, crying is probably the main thing you’ll notice about your baby’s behaviour.
+For example, your baby will cry because they feel hungry, unsettled, wet or uncomfortable, or just because they need a cuddle.
 And sometimes your baby will cry for no obvious reason.

 Newborn crying: what to expect

-Crying is a newborn’s main way of communicating, of telling you what she needs.
+Crying is a newborn’s main way of telling you what they need.
 It’s a sound that can spur you into action, even when you’re asleep.
 If you’re a breastfeeding mother, it can trigger your let-down reflex.

-Crying peaks at about six weeks.
-This period of intense newborn crying will pass.
+Crying peaks at about 6-8 weeks.
+This period of intense newborn crying is hard, but it will pass.

 Babies cry and fuss on average for almost three hours a day.
 Some cry for a lot longer than this.
 Most of this crying and fussing seems to happen in the late afternoon and evening, although every day will probably be a bit different.

 As babies get older, they spend less time crying.
 The crying is also more likely to be spread throughout the day.
 And it’s easier to understand what babies need when they cry.